-The Town maintains two capital projects accounts with over \$65,000 in aggregate balances that appear stale.
+The Town maintains a capital projects accounts related to an HVAC renovation that has been completed and has about \$58,000 in aggregate balances that appears stale.
 Stagnant balances could present arbitrage issues in the instance a bond was issued.
 Under MGL, the Town can repurpose these balances to similar projects or use up to \$50,000 per year to subsidize debt payments.